 Even if an artist is giving away the song for promotional purposes, the song still needs to be licensed.
 The type of license required to record a cover version is called a mechanical license which allows an artist to use a copyrighted musical compositions on different formats, such as CD and as a digital download.

 Typically, cover songs are licensed with the songwriter(s)’ publisher(s).
 Publisher contact information can be found at the following performance rights organization websites ASCAP, BMI, and SESAC or with The Harry Fox Agency, a licensing agent used by many music publishers.
-In addition to licensing directly with the songwriter(s), the publisher(s), or The Harry Fox Agency, another option is using the licensing service, Limelight.
+There are now many services that allow you to license songs or you can directly do so with the songwriter(s), the publisher(s) or The Harry Fox Agency.

 There is a license fee (royalty) associated with licensing and using the composition.
 This is called a statutory mechanical royalty rate.
 This Federal rate is currently set at $.091 for songs 5 minutes or less in timing, and payable per song for each unit distributed.
 For recordings given away as promotional products, it is not uncommon to try and negotiate a reduced rate (e.g., 75% of the Statutory rate), or even gratis (free), however the copyright owner is not required to grant it.